Fiifi96/3DTrace/README.md

 # Python IP Traceroute Visualizer

 This project contains three Python scripts that perform the task of tracing internet packet routes, identifying IP addresses in the path, fetching their geographical locations, and visualizing the path on a map.
+By default the website is set to ghana.com

 ![Alt text](tracemap.png)